 Instructions for Filling out the Art Show Forms

 1. Download the forms.
-The forms are stored in an Excel Spreadsheet Template (which can be used by OpenOffice) or are also available in PDF format to be printed and filled in by hand.
-The spreadsheet template contains three tabs: the Registration Form, the Control Sheet, and the Bid Sheets.
-The Control Sheet includes a continuation page, should you have more items than what will fit on the first page.
-The Bid Sheets will print four per page; the template contains four pages for a total of 16 bid sheets.
+The forms are stored in a Google Spreadsheet that can be downloaded as an Excel document or PDF for filling in by hand.
+The spreadsheet template contains four tabs: the Registration Form, the Control Sheet, Control Sheet (continued), and the Bid Sheets.
+The Control Sheet (continued) is for if you have more items than what will fit on the first page.
+The Bid Sheets will print four per page.

 3. Complete the Artist Contact Information on the Registration Form.
 If you use a studio name, nickname, or alias, that may be entered here and used on both the bid sheets and the control sheet; however, the Registration Form must also have a legal name listed on it along with a valid mailing address.
 Without a legible name and address, the convention will not be able to issue payment for any art sold.
 If you are not submitting work through an agent, please write in ‘N/A’ in that section, otherwise, it must be filled out completely.